 - Determining the effects of road salt on freshwater lakes.

-Postdoctoral researcher Jennie Brentrup and undergraduate Alexandra Conway ’20 conducted a field mesocosm experiment to study how increased salinity impacts the structure of freshwater zooplankton communities.
+Former postdoctoral researcher Jennie Brentrup and undergraduate Alexandra Conway ’20 conducted a field mesocosm experiment to study how increased salinity impacts the structure of freshwater zooplankton communities.
 Jennie is also working with David Lutz in Environmental Studies and undergraduate Rafa Rosas ’20 to build low-cost conductivity data logging stations that can be deployed year-round to track pulses in salt concentration following wintertime rain-on-snow events and during spring snowmelt.

 - Determining how methylmercury exposure alters the physiology and behavior of stream crayfish populations.

-Studies of the effects of methylmercury on invertebrate neurobiology and physiology are still in their infancy, and Andrew Vacca sought to fill that gap in his first dissertation chapter.
+Studies of the effects of methylmercury on invertebrate neurobiology and physiology are still in their infancy, and former graduate student Andrew Vacca sought to fill that gap in his first dissertation chapter.
 Surprisingly, Andy found no effects of dietary methylmercury in crayfish growth, survival, or predator avoidance behaviors.
 See Andy’s website for more details.